Voyagesx/Voyagesx/README.md

 Mobile Application Penetration Testing

+ • Hill Climb Racing version 1.67.0

 Performed static analysis on an Android APK using JADX GUI to identify security vulnerabilities in the application’s manifest, DEX bytecode, and resources.

 Performed APK reverse engineering using MT Manager to analyze client-side application logic.

 Validate vulnerabilities related to in-game data and advertisement mechanisms.

-• Hill Climb Racing version 1.67.0
+ Flow:

 Analyzed the APK using JADX GUI.